X

 Instructions

-• Remove bacon from the pan and drain off all grease except for about 1 tablespoon.
+• Remove the bacon from the pan and drain off all grease, except for about 1 tablespoon.

-• Add onions and peppers to the pan with the bacon grease and cook until translucent.
+• Add the chopped onions and peppers to the pan with the bacon grease and cook until translucent, stirring frequently.

-• In a large bowl stir together the beans, veggies, bbq sauce, ketchup, brown sugar, mustard, pepper and worcestershire sauce.
+• To a large bowl, add the beans, cooked veggies, bbq sauce, ketchup, brown sugar, mustard, pepper and worcestershire sauce.
+Stir until evenly distributed.

 • Pour the beans into a 9×13 baking dish.